 Teachers will also meet individually with parents on an as needed basis to share information related to how parents can assist their students at home.
 The teachers and instructional leaders will also provide information to parents that they can share with outside agencies that support our students (i.e. after school tutoring programs, private tutors, etc.).
-In addition to individual parent meetings, teachers will meet at least once a semester with the parents as a group.
-During these meeting the teachers will review the grade level standards and expectations and share with parents strategies they can implement at home to support their students.
-During these meeting teachers and the instructional leaders will review the parent-teacher compact.
-Parents will be asked to review the statements on the compact and commitment to support their students through this agreement.
+Meetings will be schedule throughout the beginning of the year to review the parent-teacher-student compacts.
+Parents will be asked to review the statements on the compact and commit to support their students through this agreement.
 The teacher, student and principal will also sign the compact indicating their commitment to the strategies on the compact as well.